Language Access Services

 in your community.
 Information on the zoning amendment and SEQR process for Local Land Use Programs.

-Local Government Day - This annual event in March is an opportunity for communities to come together to share ideas and a vision
+This annual event in April is an opportunity for communities to come together to share ideas and a vision

 for the future.
 The Conference is the result of collaboration